thewca/statistics/server/README.md

 The database `wca_development` will be populated with WCA data.
 If you want to change password, username or others, make sure to also change on `application-local.properties`.

-You should also create the best ever ranks table using the file `server/db/migration/V20220122.1600__best_ever_ranks.sql`.

 ## Before you run this

 You need your copy of the database from WCA.
 If you already have it (with a user 'root' with no password), you can skip this.